janak0ff/devops-blog/src/data/blog/linux/ssh to your vm shell.md

 ---
-title: Connect to Your Linux inside VM via SSH- Guide to Secure Remote Access and Key-Based Authentication
+title: Connect to Linux VM via SSH form host OS with Key-Based Authentication
 pubDatetime: 2025-09-20
 featured: false
 tags:
   - Hands On Lab
   - Linux
-description: learn how to connect to your Linux Virtual Machine (VM) terminal from an host via SSH.
+description: learn how to connect to your Linux Virtual Machine (VM) from an host via SSH.
 Also Set up SSH key-based authentication.
 ---

 Connect to your **Linux Virtual Machine (VM)** terminal from an **host via SSH**.